mesosphere/dcos-commons/docs/pages/faq.md

 #### __What are the advantages of using the DC/OS SDK vs. building a framework from scratch?__

-  The SDK dramatically simplifies integrating stateful services with DC/OS and Mesosphere Enterprise DC/OS so that you can focus on your goals.
+  The SDK dramatically simplifies integrating services with DC/OS and Mesosphere Enterprise DC/OS so that you can focus on your goals.
 In the past, integrating existing services with DC/OS meant developing a scheduler to evaluate and accept resource offers, launch and monitor tasks, and handle task reconciliation.
 Stateful services introduce additional concerns like reserving and accounting for resources, such as persistent volumes, and more complicated failure recovery semantics.
-Prior to the SDK, integrating stateful services with DC/OS required tens of thousands of lines of code and months of development and maintenance.
-With the SDK, even the most complex stateful services require only a few hundred lines of code to integrate with DC/OS.
+Prior to the SDK, integrating services with DC/OS required tens of thousands of lines of code and months of development and maintenance.
+With the SDK, even the most complex services require only a few hundred lines of code to integrate with DC/OS.

 #### __Do I need to be a Java developer to use the DC/OS SDK?__